 Your real-life matters

 We are o social media several hours during a day and interact with countless people from all over the world.
 But at the same time, we can be all alone.
 Take a moment and think about the persons you most interact with (chat, like, etc) on social media.
-When did you last time talked or saw them in real life?
+When did you last talk or see them in real life?

 Tips to create memories